• DETROIT NEIGHBORHOODS FUND

 Our goal is to partner with developers across a variety of Detroit neighborhoods, including areas the city has targeted as priority neighborhoods for development.
 Through this effort, we can return vacant properties to productive use, underwrite “missing middle” projects that fill gaps in the neighborhood fabric, increase access to neighborhood retail, and provide housing for residents across the income spectrum.

-Detroit Neighborhood Fund Highlights:
+Detroit Neighborhood Fund key features:

 • Supporting multifamily rental housing and mixed-use real estate developments located within the city of Detroit.